-As the D.C.
-Circuit has explained, "[i]f a statute is ambiguous, an agency that administers the statute may choose a reasonable interpretation of that ambiguity-but the agency's interpretation must still stay within the boundaries of the statutory text."
+"If a statute is ambiguous, an agency that administers the statute may choose a reasonable interpretation of that ambiguity-but the agency's interpretation must still stay within the boundaries of the statutory text."
 EME Homer City Generation, L.P. v.
 EPA, 696 F.3d 7, 23 (D.C.
 Cir.
-2012) (emphasis added).
+2012) (emphasis added); see also EEOC v.
+Seafarers Int'l Union, 394 F.3d 197, 205 (4th Cir.
+2005) (agency interpretation must "harmoniz[e] with the plain language of the statute").
 Under Step Two of Chevron, "the court's deference to the [agency] is still limited by the particular language" of the statute; "whatever ambiguity may exist cannot render nugatory restrictions that Congress has imposed."
 Am.
 Fed'n of Labor & Cong. of Indus.
 Orgs. v.
 Chao, 409 F.3d 377, 384 (D.C.
 Cir.
 2005).
 Chevron's second step is "thus not independent of the first: what a court may consider a reasonable interpretation largely depends on the nature and extent of the ambiguity already identified in Chevron's first step."
 Massachusetts v.
 U.S. Dep't of Transp., 93 F.3d 890, 893 (D.C.
 Cir.
 1996).
 In particular, "time-honored canons of construction may ... constrain the possible number of reasonable ways to read an ambiguity in a statute."
 Id.

 For all of the reasons discussed in Part I and Part II.C, the IRS Rule is not a reasonable construction of the ACA.
 Any ambiguity that may exist cannot justify ignoring the statutory text, rejecting the numerous applicable canons of construction, and eliminating the incentives Congress created for states to establish Exchanges.
 Indeed, the IRS Rule "render[s] nugatory" Congress's restrictions on subsidies, Am.
 Fed'n of Labor, 409 F.3d at 384, and therefore fails at Step Two of Chevron even if there is room for some discretion.
-Even assuming the IRS has "some wiggle room ..., the statute's language is not as capacious as the agency suggests."
-EchoStar Satellite LLC v.
-FCC, 704 F.3d 992, 997 (D.C.
-Cir.
-2013).

 III.
-THERE ARE NO JURISDICTIONAL OR PRUDENTIAL BARRIERS TO THIS APA CHALLENGE.
+THERE IS NO JURISDICTIONAL OBSTACLE TO THIS ROUTINE, PURELY LEGAL APA CHALLENGE TO A FINAL AGENCY REGULATION.